What does Edgar mean?

-Edgar \e-dgar, ed-gar\ as a boy's name is pronounced ED-gar.
+Edgar \e-dgar, ed-gar\ as a boys' name is pronounced ED-gar.
 It is of Old English origin, and the meaning of Edgar is "wealthy spear".
 From êad meaning "riches" and gâr meaning "spear".
 A royal name in Anglo-Saxon England.
 Name of an English king and saint, Edgar the Peaceful (10th century), who was the father of two other saints, Edward and Edith.
 Literary: in Shakespeare's "King Lear", the son of the Earl of Gloucester is called Edgar.
 The novel "Edgar Huntly" (1799) by Charles Brockden helped in the revival of the name in the US.
 Edgardo is the Spanish form.
 Poet Edgar Allan Poe; puppeteer Edgar Bergen; artist Edgar Dégas; author Edgar Rice Burroughs.

-Edgar is a very popular first name for males (#209 out of 1220, Top 17%) and also a very popular surname or last name for all people (#3167 out of 88799, Top 4%) (2000 U.S. Census).
+Edgar is a very popular first name for men (#209 out of 1220, Top 17%) and also a very popular last name for both adults and children (#3167 out of 88799, Top 4%).
+(2000 U.S. Census)

 Charted below is the baby name popularity of Edgar for boys.
 Edgar reached its peak position of #61 in the U.S. then, and is presently at #300.
 (2014 Birth Statistics)